thisrashid/contact-book/README.md

 * APIs should support adding/editing/deleting contacts - done
 * Allow searching by name and email address - done
 * Search should support pagination and should return 10 items by default per invocation - done
-* Add unit tests and Integration tests for each functionality.
+* Add unit tests and Integration tests for each functionality. - done
 * Add basic authentication for the app.
 Use environment variables or basic auth(for rest APIs)
 * The code should scale out for millions of contacts per contact book - done